hgyxbll/cheat/README.md

 ### 5.4   Expressions

-The expressions given to `cheat_assert(bool expected)` and friends should be at most 509 characters long since they are converted into string literals and the limit of their length may be that low.
+The expressions given to `cheat_assert(bool expected)` and friends should be at most 509 characters long, because they are converted into string literals and the their maximum length may be that low.

+The limit may be higher, but depends on the compiler and its supported standard revisions.

 ### 5.5   Broken Compiler